Bugut inscription

 The Bugut inscription (Бугут) is a multi-lingual inscription first discovered in Ikh-Tamir sum of Arkhangai Province, Mongolia.
 The inscription is dated to 584 CE and was dedicated to Taspar Khagan (reigned 572–581) the fourth Khagan of the Turkic Khaganate.

-The inscription is in the form of a monumental wolf-crowned stele 198 cm high that sits on a turtle base 47 cm high.
+The inscription is in the form of a monumental stele 198 cm high that sits on a turtle base 47 cm high.
 The front, right and left side of the stele has a Sogdian inscription written with Sogdian alphabet.
 The back side has a possibly Rouran inscription written with Brahmi script.

-The original location of the inscription on the west bank of the Bayantsagaan river, a tributary of the North Tamir river, shows evidence of a walled complex.
+The original location of the inscription, shows evidence of a walled complex.
 The wall embankment is 59mx30m with an inner moat 4.5m wide and 2m deep.
 In the center of the walled complex was a temple whose wooden pillars and roof tiles were still visible on the ground.
 Only a few brick fragments were found.
 The inscription itself was found within the walls on a square platform 7.5mx7.5m made of layered stones.

+History of discovery and research

+In 1956, Mongolian archeologist Ts.
+Dorzhsuren discovered a robbed burial complex of the First Turkic Khaganate era on the west bank of the Bayantsagaan river, a tributary of the Northern Tamir river.
+He decided the site to be not worth excavating, but a stele and a stone tortoise were moved to the Arkhangai regional museum, where they reside to this day.
+Initial suggestion by B. Rinchen was that the inscription was in Uyghur; but in 1969-1970 Soviet scholars, who participated in a major expedition, identified the language and script of the larger and better conserved inscription as Sogdian.
+They initially suggested that the other one was in Aramaic script, but by 1972 later corrected themselves to Sanskrit written in vertical Brahmi.

+In the 1970s Turkish researchers joined the Soviets and Mongolians in studying the Sogdian inscription, and in the 1990s Turkish and Japanese archeologists organized several expeditions to the original site.
+In the 2000s, a German epigraphist specializing on Brahmi scripts, Dieter Maue, grew interested in the topic and attempted a new reading.
+Together with A. Vovin, they were able to identify the language as an early stage of Mongolian in 2014, and in the same year they joined a large international team to carry out a field expedition, results of which were reported in 2017.